Close

 How to Turn Snow & Ice Into Drinkable Water

-In the winter, we’re surrounded by seemingly drinkable water supplies in the natural world, snow and ice are everywhere!
+In the winter, with snow and ice everywhere, we're surrounded by seemingly drinkable water supplies in the natural world.
 Mountaineers and hikers exploring cold environments should master the essential skill of turning snow into drinking water to remain hydrated on longer journeys.

 Is It Safe to Eat Snow?